protocol/research-website/content/authors/david-dalrymple/_index.md

 ---
 # Display name
-name: David A. Dalrymple ("davidad")
+name: David A. Dalrymple

 # Username (this should match the folder name)
 authors:
-- davidad
+- david-dalrymple

 # Is this the primary user of the site?
 superuser: false